This Day In Literary History

 The book included surprisingly graphic descriptions of the sexual abuse of female slaves, who, in addition to being molested or raped by their white masters and overseers, were also prostituted and forced to "mate" with male slaves to produce offspring that would fetch a good price on the auction block.

 When Uncle Tom's Cabin first appeared in book form in 1852, it was published in an initial press run of 5,000 copies.
 That year, it sold 300,000 copies.
 Its London edition sold 200,000 copies throughout the United Kingdom.
 It became a hit throughout Europe as well.

 Ironically, by the time the Civil War broke out in 1861, the book was out of print in the United States, as Stowe's original publisher had gone out of business.
 She found another publisher, and when the book was republished in 1862, the demand for copies soared.

 That same year, Harriet Beecher Stowe was invited to Washington D.C. to meet with President Abraham Lincoln, who supposedly said to her, "So you are the little woman who wrote the book that started this great war."

 The novel would be adapted many times for the stage, screen, radio, and television.
 In the 20th century, Uncle Tom's Cabin courted a new controversy that continues to this day.
 African-American activists have accused the abolitionist novel of being racist itself, with racial stereotypes and epithets.

-This, like the accusations of racism leveled against Mark Twain's classic novel The Adventures of Huckleberry Finn (1885) comes from a failure to place the novel in its proper historical perspective and consider its overall message.
+This, like the accusations of racism leveled against Mark Twain's classic novel The Adventures of Huckleberry Finn (1885), comes from a failure to place the novel in its proper historical context and consider its overall message.